Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 Trains, buses, flights or hire car?

-Whether you use a Eurail pass or buy cheap advance-purchase tickets, the train is the best way to tour Europe in comfort, relaxed, seeing a lot in a short time.
-It's not just about transportation: Train travel is part of the European way of life, the train rides are an experience in themselves - in some cases a highlight of your trip.
-A Eurail pass gives you freedom & flexibility, or you can buy 'budget train fares' by booking in advance, just as you would with a budget airline.
+Whether you use a Eurail pass or buy point-to-point tickets, the train is the best way to tour Europe, relaxed, in comfort, seeing a lot in a short time.
+It's not just transportation, train travel is part of the European way of life, the journeys are an experience and in some cases a highlight of your trip.
+A Eurail pass gives you freedom & flexibility, or you can buy cheap point-to-point train tickets by booking in advance, just as you would with a budget airline.

 Things to consider